Here are some comments, suggestions, recommendations for a progressive participant-oriented curriculum.

 Just as we need substantive challenges, projects through which to practice skills and competencies, we need to be mindful of the theories, concepts, methodologies, tools and techniques that lie within any project and case study.

 Design thinking and a related field, strategic foresight, offer a range of effective tools and techniques ranging from ethnographic research to establish empathy with people’s needs and wants, through the facilitation of collaboration, to means of testing a prototype or model of a product or experience.
-Within orthodox qualitative and quantitative methodologies aimed at establishing pattern and insight, through analysis and interpretation, I draw very much on the emerging field of practice as research, research creation.
+Within orthodox qualitative and quantitative methodologies aimed at establishing pattern and insight, through analysis and interpretation, one might draw on the emerging field of practice as research, research creation.

 Theory and concepts are essential in running any project.
 They allow us to address questions of changing human experience (what concepts will help us get a handle on how people feel about now and the future?), agency and efficacy (the grounds on which people feel they matter and have an impact).
 There are choices to be made in how we might model the working of society and culture, how we might understand and explain how organizations work, what drives change and innovation.
-I am a specialist in using theory to gain actionable insight into ambiguous complex challenges.
+One might use theory to gain actionable insight into ambiguous complex challenges.

 At Stanford I teach in the programs in Urban Studies, Design, Engineering, Science Technology Society, Writing and Rhetoric, Classics, Archaeology, and Continuing Studies.